-Please find below CPDFN's Request for Review of LARP.
-Electronic copies are being emailed and hard copies will be couriered to each of yourself and the Land Use Secretariat from Woodward and Company's offices in Victoria.
-Originally signed copies of Form LUS-01 will arrive by separate courier from the CPDFN IRC office in Fort McMurray.
+Please find below ACFN's Request for Review of LARP.
+Electronic copies are being emailed and couriered to each of yourself and the Land Use Secretariat from Woodward and Company's offices in Victoria.
+Originally signed copies of Form LUS-01 will arrive by separate courier from the ACFN IRC office in Fort McMurray.
+All materials will be delivered to yourself and the Land Use Secretariat by noon, Tuesday August 20, 2013.